-Before setting out on a trip, practice turning, stopping and backing the trailer up in an area away from heavy traffic.
+Before setting out on a trip, practice turning, stopping, and backing up the trailer in an area located away from heavy traffic.

 The DRIVE range can be selected when towing.
 The transmission controls include a drive strategy to avoid frequent shifting when towing.
 However, if frequent shifting does occur while in DRIVE, select TOW/HAUL mode or select a lower gear range (using the Electronic Range Select (ERS) shift control).